dayjiet/Project6CarSharing/README.md

 Please ensure that you have the necessary dependencies installed before running the project.

 ## Contact Information
-If you have any questions, suggestions, or feedback regarding the Simple Banking System project, please contact:
+If you have any questions, suggestions, or feedback regarding the Car Sharing project, please contact:
 - Project Developer: ```Daulet Toganbayev```
 - Email: ```daulet.toganbayev@gmail.com```